-PREVENT FLU SPREADING In addition to getting vaccinated, the Red Cross has some simple steps people can take to help prevent the spread of the flu.
-They include:
+More and more people are sick with the flu across the country and the American Red Cross has steps people can follow to help prevent the spread of the flu.

 Individuals who are not feeling well on the day of donation will be deferred from giving blood.
 Those who have the flu should wait until they no longer have flu symptoms, have recovered completely and feel well before attempting to donate.
 Blood donors must feel healthy and well on the day of donation.